kidGodzilla/live-counter/README.md

 ## Usage

 Each instance of the counter you embed on a website should have a unique ID.
 It can be anything (up to 20 characters) -- we don't pick that for you.
-It could be something programmatic like `md5(location.hostname)` a GUID, or numeral Id (`12345`).
+It could be something programmatic like `md5(location.hostname)` a GUID, numeral Id (`12345`), or any other url-safe string you like (like `foo%20bar`).

 ```html
 <img src="http://localhost:5000/live/12345" height="40" />